Invivogen

 Ultrapure Lipopolysaccharide from Salmonella minnesota R595

-Ultra-pure LPS-SM is a preparation of a rough (r)-form lipopolysaccharide (LPS) purified from Salmonella minnesota R595.
-It was extracted by successive enzymatic hydrolysis steps and purified by the phenol-TEA-DOC extraction protocol.
-This process removes contaminating lipoproteins, and therefore LPS-B5 Ultrapure only activates TLR4.
+LPS-SM Ultrapure is a preparation of a rough (r)-form lipopolysaccharide (LPS) purified from Salmonella minnesota R595, a mutant strain that produces LPS lacking O-antigens and a truncated core region [1].
+It is extracted by successive enzymatic hydrolysis steps and purified by the phenol-TEA-DOC extraction protocol [2].
+This process removes contaminating lipoproteins, and therefore LPS-SM Ultrapure only activates TLR4.

 Back to the top